Friday, March 6th 2020, 8:42 am - The controversial practice hasn't quite gone off without a hitch in past years.

-Once again, Canadians are set for their twice-annual bout with chronological confusion, with clocks springing forward early Sunday morning.
+Once again, Canadians are set for their twice-annual bout with chronological confusion, with clocks springing forward at 2 a.m. on Sunday, March 8th.

-- Clocks spring forward one hour at 2 a.m.
-Sunday March 10
+- Clocks 'spring forward' one hour at 2 a.m.
+Sunday, March 8th

 - Observed in all of Canada with some exceptions, including most of Saskatchewan